MissStrong/ICS4U/Unit 1/Note 3 - Data Types.md

 | `++`     | `score++;`           | Adds 1 to the value of `score`.<br><br/>Essentially equivalent to `score = score + 1;` and `score += 1;`. |
 | `--`     | `score--;`           | Subtracts 1 from the value of `score`.<br><br/>Essentially equivalent to `score = score - 1;` and `score -= 1;`. |

-For other mathematical operators, you would need to use built-in methods from the class called `Math`.
+For other mathematical operators, we would need to use built-in methods from the class called `Math`.

 ### Java API

 The [Java Application Program Interface (API)](https://docs.oracle.com/javase/7/docs/api/) is a collection of prewritten packages, classes, and interfaces.
-You can use it to find out what packages, classes, and interfaces exist and how you can use them when you are writing code in Java.
+We can use it to find out what packages, classes, and interfaces exist and how we can use them when we are writing code in Java.

-For example, under **All Classes**, you can find **Math**.
-Under **Methods Summary**, you can see all its built-in methods.
+For example, under **All Classes**, we can find **Math**.
+Under **Methods Summary**, we can see all its built-in methods.
 One of the methods is `pow(double a, double b)`.
-This tells that if you want to evaluate 2<sup>3</sup>, you would use `Math.pow(2, 3)`.
+This tells that if we want to evaluate 2<sup>3</sup>, we would use `Math.pow(2, 3)`.
 (This is an example of coercion, since 2 and 3 are actually integers, not doubles.)